Why Is It So Dangerous?

 We approached the southeastern bend in the trail.
 Then we saw below us, splotched on the green earth, a patch of brown land—the ruins of Pompeii.

-Around us at the summit rest point, people lounged, sitting on rocks, sipping from water bottles, eating their snacks or lunch.
-For them, like it was for us, the experience was simply a pleasant hike up the volcano.
+Around us at the rest point of the summit, people lounged, sitting on rocks, sipping from water bottles, eating their snacks or lunch.
+For them, like it was for us, the experience was simply a pleasant hike up Vesuvius.